Milton Wright (bishop): Division in the church

 By 1881, the leadership of the Church of the United Brethren in Christ was becoming more liberal.
 Milton Wright, a staunch conservative, failed to be re-elected to his Bishop's post.
 The Wrights moved to Richmond, Indiana, where Milton served a circuit preacher once again.
 He served as presiding elder in the White River conference from 1881 to 1885.
 He also founded a monthly religious newspaper, The Star, for fellow conservatives in 1883.

 As the liberals in his church began to press for change, Milton Wright sensed there would be a showdown with the conservatives.
 Wanting to get back into the fray, he decided to move back to Dayton, the political center of the Church of the United Brethren in Christ, in 1884.
 It was the last time he would move his family.
 Wright was once more elected bishop in 1885.
 He was to spend the next four years serving the Pacific Coast district.

-The anticipated showdown came in 1889.
+The anticipated showdown came at the 1889 General Conference in York, Pennsylvania.
 The church leadership wanted to give local conferences proportional representation at the General Conference, allow laymen to serve as delegates to General Conference, and allow United Brethren members to hold membership in secret societies.
-The procedure for amending the Constitution made amendments all but impossible, but the leadership made the changes anyway, saying they were necessary for the good of the church.
+The procedure for amending the Constitution made amendments all but impossible, since passage required a two-thirds supermajority of all church members.
+However, the leadership made the changes anyway, saying they were necessary for the good of the church.

-However, a minority refused to accept the changes, claiming they weren't valid since they weren't approved by the full membership.
+A minority claimed the changes weren't valid since they weren't approved by the full membership.
 Wright was the only bishop to side with the minority.
-Wright and about 10,000 to 15,000 supporters left the meeting and reconvened at a new location.
+He and 14 delegates, representing 10,000 to 15,000 church members, left the meeting and reconvened at a new location.
 Contending that those supporting the changes had effectively seceded from the denomination, they declared themselves to be the true United Brethren Church.
-To distinguish themselves from the majority faction, the minority called itself the Church of the United Brethren in Christ (Old Constitution).
+To distinguish themselves from the majority faction, the minority called itself the Church of the United Brethren in Christ (Old Constitution), also called the "Radicals."

-Wright became the new church's first bishop.
-Since they were in the minority, they had to rebuild from scratch; nearly all of the congregations who sided with the minority lost their property.
+The minority faction elected Wright as bishop.
+He was faced with having to rebuild from scratch; nearly all of the congregations who sided with the minority lost their property.
 Wright's sons Wilbur and Orville provided publishing services for the new organization until a publishing house could be established in Huntington, Indiana.
 Wright also provided valuable support to Huntington College (now Huntington University), established by the Old Constitution branch in 1897.